jujulisan/todo_list/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.
+This app was developed through the course ** Build Web Apps Using EmberJS **.
+This course is available on the Udemy.

 ## Prerequisites